Sa'dun Hammadi: Life in Qatar

 After spending nine months in prison, Saadoun was released but forced to leave Iraq for Jordan, without a job or income.
 He moved to Beirut, and eventually, Doha became his final destination.
 In Doha, he began writing post-occupation blogs and reflecting on the political system in post-invasion Iraq.
 His memoirs reveal his financial struggles during his last years, which highlights his integrity and lack of involvement in financial corruption.
 Hammadi praised Sheikh Hamad bin Khalifa Al Thani, the Emir of Qatar, for his role in hosting him, describing him as: "I am an open-minded patriot, a lover of goodness, and I love work and I want to advance Qatar and help the Arab countries."
 During a meeting with Sheikh Hamad, Hammadi made a statement: "I will not abandon what is known about me," referring to his Baathist affiliation.
 Sheikh Khalifa responded, "Yes, otherwise people will not respect you."
 Hammadi also commended the Amiri Diwan building in Doha, noting its beauty, good standards, and balance.
 He first visited the building during his tenure as Minister of Foreign Affairs, when he toured to garner support for Iraq after the war with Iran.
 The historical irony was that Hamadi visited Doha and settled there after the Baath Party had fallen from power.

 Death and funeral

 He died in a German hospital from liver cancer on 14 March 2007.
 At his funeral (janazah) in Doha, his body was wrapped in the Ba'athist Iraqi flag.

 Personal life

 He married twice during his life, the first time to the Al-Kayali family, which is of Libyan–Palestinian origin, and the second time to one of his relatives in Karbala.
-He has five children, all of whom are males: Osama, Suhail, Wael, Mazen (dentist in the Emirates) and Ghassan.
+He has five children, all of whom are males: Osama, Suhail, Wael, Mazen, and Ghassan.
 He was known for not liking to mediate for anyone, so none of his relatives were in power.
 He was also known for being extremely loyal to his friends outside the Baath Party, such as Dr. Fawzi Al-Qaisi and Dr. Abdul Razzaq Al-Ubaidi, the lawyer.